 For FFP contracts: The contractor will manage their workforce to complete the services.
 The USG will not be involved with scheduling contractor employees.
 The contractor may make up those hours however the USG will not pay additional costs for those hours.
 It is unlikely a request for equitable adjustment will be approved.

-His intent, which can be read here, outlines three specific areas that are aimed at protecting the Airmen, families, teammates and ultimately the global-strike conventional and nuclear missions.
+The intent, which can be read here, outlines three specific areas that are aimed at protecting the Airmen, families, teammates and ultimately the global-strike conventional and nuclear missions.

 Read the full story here.